Damage symptoms

 Lines after pressure

-Use this when vertical or horizontal lines appeared after a squeeze, twist, or lid-pressure event.
+Start here when vertical or horizontal lines appeared after a squeeze, flex, lid-closure event, or transport pressure.

-Good starting point when the user knows something physical happened but the exact internal failure is still unclear.
+A good starting point when something physical happened but the exact internal failure is still unclear.

 Visible pattern